rcohngru/datathon/README.md

 ## Conclusion

-To recap, our null and alternate hypotheses were as follows:
+Our null and alternate hypotheses were as follows:

 Ho = The news of Hope Hicks' and Donald Trump's positive tests did not result in a positive change in sentiment for Donald Trump and Joe Biden on Twitter